FanPu1/bioinformatics-hub/README.md

 ## Version changes
 - 1.4.1
-  - Bug fix.
+  - Fixed bugs.
-  - Update README.md
+  - Updated README.md
-  - **New feature:** Added method to translate nucleotide sequences to protein sequences.
+  - **New feature:** Added a method to translate nucleotide sequences to protein sequences.
-  - **New feature:** Check if nucleotide or protein sequences contain invalid characters.
+  - **New feature:** Added a method to check if nucleotide or protein sequences contain invalid characters.
-  - **New feature:** get reverse, complementary, and reverse complementary sequences.
+  - **New feature:** Add methods to get reverse, complementary, and reverse complementary sequences.
+- 1.4.0-SNAPSHOT and 1.4.1-SNAPSHOT
+  - Exploring new features and bug fix.
 - 1.3.4
   - Fixed a bug related with making request using http instead of https by update ncbi-sequence-retriever version.
 - 1.3.3